Derry Junior Hurling Championship

 The Derry Junior Hurling Championship (known for sponsorship reasons as the Leadon Timber Frame Derry Junior Hurling Championship and abbreviated to the Derry JHC) is an annual hurling competition organised by the Derry County Board of the Gaelic Athletic Association for the third tier hurling teams in County Londonderry in Northern Ireland.

 In its current format, the Derry Hurling Championship begins with a group stage.
-The eight participating teams are divided into two groups of four and play each other in a round-robin system.
-The third-placed team in each group proceeds to the junior final at the Derry Centre of Excellence.
+The eight participating teams play each other in a round-robin system.
+The last four teams proceed to a junior semi-final.
+The winner of this semi-final proceeds to the junior final at the Derry Centre of Excellence which is in essence a match for place 5.
 The winner of the Derry Junior Hurling Championship qualifies for the subsequent Ulster Junior Club Championship.

-Ballinascreen are the title holders after defeating Lavey by 2-16 to 1-17 in the 2024 final.
+Swatragh are the title holders after defeating Ballinascreen by 3–30 to 4–22 in the 2026 final.

 Format

 Group stage

 The 8 teams in the Derry Hurling Championship are divided into two groups of four.
-Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
+Over the course of the group stage, each team plays once against the othersplay each other in the group, resulting in each team being guaranteed at least three games in the group, resulting in each team being guaranteed at least three games.

 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.

 Knockout stage

-Senior final: The top teams in each group contest the senior final.
+Senior final: The top two teams in each group contest the senior semi finals (nominally called the "Senior/Intermediate playoff").

-Intermediate final: The second-placed teams in each group contest the intermediate final.
+Intermediate final: The losing senior semi-finalists contest the intermediate final.

-Junior final: The third-placed teams in each group contest the junior final.
+Junior final: The 3rd and fourth placed teams contest a semi-final, for a place in the junior final.